rlehfeld/rpyc-ng/docs/docs/usecases.rst

 Use Cases
 =========

-This page lists some examples for tasks that RPyC excels in solving.
+This page lists some examples for tasks that RPyC-NG excels in solving.

 Remote ("Web") Services
 -----------------------
-Starting with RPyC 3.00, the library is *service-oriented*.
+Starting with RPyC-NG 3.00, the library is *service-oriented*.
 This makes implementing **secure** remote services trivial: a service is basically a class that exposes a well-defined set of remote functions and objects.
 These exposed functions can be invoked by the clients of the service to obtain results.
 For example, a UPS-like company